In this post I'll explain how to turn your car that smells like fish, mold or pee into a pharmacy smell fast (in 60 minutes or less).

 But do not worry, this is one of the easiest car problems I have ever solved.

-So if your question is, "why does my car a/c smell like pee?" it's your lucky day as I am going to explain how to deal with this issue, step by step.
+So if your question is, "how to get mice smell out of car vents?" it's your lucky day as I am going to explain how to deal with this issue, step by step.

 Let's dive right in.